leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter06/03-Declaring Constructors.md

 - The compiler inserts a default no-argument constructor if no constructors are declared.
 - If a constructor calls this(), then it must be the first line of the constructor.
 - Java does not allow cyclic constructor calls.

+## Calling Parent Constructors with super()

+The first statement of every constructor is a call to a parent constructor using super() or another constructor in the class using this().

+    public class Animal {
+        private int age;
+        public Animal(int age) {
+            super(); // Refers to constructor in java.lang.Object this.age = age;
+        }
+    }

+    public class Zebra extends Animal {
+        public Zebra(int age) {
+            super(age); // Refers to constructor in Animal }
+        public Zebra() {
+            this(4); // Refers to constructor in Zebra with int argument }
+    }

+**super vs. super()**

+Like this and this(), super and super() are unrelated in Java.The first, super, is used to reference members of the parent class, while the second, super(), calls a parent constructor.
+Anytime you see the keyword super on the exam, make sure it is being used properly.

+Like calling this(), calling super() can only be used as the first statement of the constructor.

+    public class Zoo {
+        public Zoo() {
+            System.out.println("Zoo created");
+            super(); // DOES NOT COMPILE
+        }
+    }

+    public class Zoo {
+        public Zoo() {
+            super();
+            System.out.println("Zoo created");
+            super(); // DOES NOT COMPILE
+        }
+    }

+The first class will not compile because the call to the parent constructor must be the first statement of the constructor.
+In the second code snippet, super() is the first statement of the constructor, but it is also used as the third statement.
+Since super() can only be called once as the first statement of the constructor, the code will not compile.

+    public class Animal {
+        private int age;
+        private String name;

+        public Animal(int age, String name) {
+            super();
+            this.age = age;
+            this.name = name;
+        }

+        public Animal(int age) {
+            super();
+            this.age = age;
+            this.name = null;
+        }
+    }

+    public class Gorilla extends Animal {
+        public Gorilla(int age) {
+            super(age, "Gorilla"); // Calls the first Animal constructor }

+        public Gorilla() {
+            super(5); // Calls the second Animal constructor }
+    }

+In this example, the first child constructor takes one argument, age, and calls the parent constructor, which takes two arguments, age and name.
+The second child constructor takes no arguments, and it calls the parent constructor, which takes one argument, age.
+In this example, notice that the child constructors are not required to call matching parent constructors.
+Any valid parent constructor is acceptable as long as the appropriate input parameters to the parent constructor are provided.

+### Understanding Compiler Enhancements

+Java compiler automatically inserts a call to the no-argument constructor super() if you do not explicitly call this() or super() as the first line of a constructor.

+For example, the following three class and constructor definitions are equivalent, because the compiler will automatically convert them all to the last example:

+    public class Donkey {}

+    public class Donkey {
+        public Donkey() {}
+    }

+    public class Donkey {
+        public Donkey() {
+            super();
+        }
+    }

+### Default Constructor Tips and Tricks

+What happens if we define a subclass with no constructors, or a subclass with a constructor that doesn’t include a super() reference?

+    public class Mammal {
+        public Mammal(int age)
+        {
+        }
+    }

+    public class Seal extends Mammal {} // DOES NOT COMPILE

+    public class Elephant extends Mammal {
+        public Elephant() {} // DOES NOT COMPILE
+    }

+In these cases, the compiler will not help, and you must create at least one constructor in your child class that explicitly calls a parent constructor via the super() command.

+    public class Seal extends Mammal {
+        public Seal() {
+            super(6); // Explicit call to parent constructor }
+    }

+    public class Elephant extends Mammal {
+        public Elephant() {
+            super(4); // Explicit call to parent constructor }
+    }

+**super() Always Refers to the Most Direct Parent** For constructors, though, super() always refers to the most direct parent.
+In this example, calling super() inside the AfricanElephant class always refers to the Elephant class and never to the Mammal class.

+We conclude this section by adding three constructor rules to your skill set:

+- The first line of every constructor is a call to a parent constructor using super() or an overloaded constructor using this().
+- If the constructor does not contain a this() or super() reference, then the compiler automatically inserts super() with no arguments as the first line of the constructor.
+- If a constructor calls super(), then it must be the first line of the constructor.